-After being asked to read text and watch a short video on a website about the park project (Exhibit C.18), sample questions may, for example, include single or multiple response formats for multiple choice items that ask readers to locate and recall important details about the project from the passages and the video (Exhibits C.19 and C.20).
-Other questions might assess students' ability to integrate and interpret textual and visual information from an artist's rendering of the site improvement plan on a different website (see Exhibit C.20).
-Task-based UDEs (e.g., one of three task characters) provide short prompts (shown at the top of Exhibits C.18 and C.21) designed to cue the reader about the steps they are completing as they read across different sources to solve the problem.
+After being asked to read text and watch a short video on a website about the park project (Exhibit 20), sample questions may, for example, include single or multiple response formats for multiple choice items that ask readers to locate and recall important details about the project from the passages and the video (Exhibits 21 and 22).
+Other questions might assess students' ability to integrate and interpret textual and visual information from an artist's rendering of the site improvement plan on a different website (see Exhibit 22).
+Task-based UDEs (e.g., one of three task characters) provide short prompts (shown at the top of Exhibits 20 and 23) designed to cue the reader about the steps they are completing as they read across different sources to solve the problem.

-Exhibit C.18.
+Exhibit 20.
 A Grade 12 RSP block illustrating the directions that readers are asked to follow as they engage with texts and items.
 The task character reminds the reader of the specific purpose and the first task

-Exhibit C.19.
+Exhibit 21.
 A Grade 12 Locate and Recall item illustrating a multiple-selection multiple choice response format

-Exhibit C.20.
-A Grade 12 Locate and Recall item illustrating a single-select multiple choice item response format
+Exhibit 22.
+A Grade 12 Locate and Recall item illustrating a single-selection multiple choice item response format

-Exhibit C.21.
+Exhibit 23.
 Two Grade 12 items that ask readers to Integrate and Interpret (item 1) and Locate and Recall (item 2) textual and visual information from an artist's rendering of the site improvement plan published on a website

-Examples of short constructed-response items earlier in the block might ask readers to integrate and interpret information about how park designers plan to modify the city's use of natural resources to address environmental concerns (Exhibit C.22).
-Later in the block, readers might be asked to integrate and interpret information in an online newspaper article about the historical significance of the park's design (Exhibit C.23) or to analyze and evaluate the requests of some community members to include park features that honor the history of their neighborhood (Exhibit C.24).
-Also depicted in Exhibit C.24 is a task-based UDE in the form of a task character that serves to remind students of their reading purpose in the second task.
+Examples of short constructed-response items earlier in the block might ask readers to integrate and interpret information about how park designers plan to modify the city's use of natural resources to address environmental concerns (Exhibit 24).
+Later in the block, readers might be asked to integrate and interpret information in an online newspaper article about the historical significance of the park's design (Exhibit 25) or to analyze and evaluate the requests of some community members to include park features that honor the history of their neighborhood (Exhibit 26).
+Also depicted in Exhibit 26 is a task-based UDE in the form of a task character that serves to remind students of their reading purpose in the second task.

-Exhibit C.22.
+Exhibit 24.
 A Grade 12 RSP short constructed-response item that asks readers to integrate and interpret information about how park designers plan to address environmental concerns

-Exhibit C.23.
+Exhibit 25.
 A Grade 12 short constructed-response item with a look-back button (task-based UDE) that asks readers to integrate and interpret information in an online newspaper article about the historical significance of the park's design

-Exhibit C.24.
+Exhibit 26.
 A Grade 12 short constructed-response item that asks readers to integrate and interpret information on a web page with a look-back button (task-based UDE).
 The task character reminds readers of the specific purpose of the second task

-Other potential items might ask readers to locate and evaluate the relevance of search engine results pertaining to the historical significance of some of the park's features (see Exhibit C.25) or locate (navigate to) and then analyze information from a website's menu to evaluate the expertise of the group responsible for publishing information about the park project (see Exhibits C.26 and C.27 respectively).
+Other potential items might ask readers to locate and evaluate the relevance of search engine results pertaining to the historical significance of some of the park's features (see Exhibit 27) or locate (navigate to) and then analyze information from a website's menu to evaluate the expertise of the group responsible for publishing information about the park project (see Exhibits 28 and 29 respectively).
 Both of these tasks and items can be designed to collect timing and navigation process data about the choices readers make as they navigate multilayered digital environments such as search engines and websites with menus.